rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 To lock a company on its building:
 - Select a building to display its information.
 - If the company can be locked (see **Restrictions** below), the **Lock Company** section will be displayed.
-- The locked status of the current company is shown by the lock indicator.
+- The locked status of the current company is shown by the **lock indicator**.
   To toggle the current company between locked and unlocked, click the **lock indicator**.
 - To lock or unlock all existing individual companies that are like the current company, click **Lock All** or **Unlock All**.
   The current company will be affected.